eclipse-che/blog/_posts/2021-01-07-use-mkcert-to-trust-local-che-certificates.markdown

 Note that on `minikube` the domain name contains the IP address of the VM (for example `192.168.64.34.nip.io`).
 This step and the following one should be repeated when the IP changes (if the cluster gets recreated for example).

-#### STEP4 - Generate a locally trusted TLS certificate for Che
+### STEP4 - Generate a locally-trusted TLS certificate for Che

-With the CA created at STEP 2 we can issue locally trusted TLS certificates for any domain.
+With the CA created at STEP 2 we can issue locally-trusted TLS certificates for any domain.
 And, compared to `openssl`, `mkcert` makes the operation easy.

 To generates a certificate for `${CHE_DOMAIN_NAME}` retrieved at the previous step: